Vaccinate before you go

 That is why I came up with the engraved ID bracelet with emergency numbers.

-If an emergency occurs, can I suggest contacting your church if you go to one.
-They are linked around the world, and should find an affiliate church with people who can be trusted to come to your aid.
+If an emergency occurs, I suggest you contact your church if you go to one.
+They are linked around the world and should find an affiliate church with people who can be trusted to come to your aid.